VanMSM/BLOCKCHAIN/README.md

 ## How to Use

-In the terminal, run the Streamlit application by using "streamlit run pychainapp.py" Enter values for the sender, receiver, and amount, and then click the "Add Verify the block contents and hashes in the Streamlit drop-down menu.
+In the terminal, navigate to the project folder and run the Streamlit application by using "streamlit run pychainapp.py" Enter values for the sender, receiver, and amount, and then click the "Add Block" button.
+Verify the block contents and hashes in the Streamlit drop-down menu.